Sobeston/zig.guide/chapter-4.md

 Similar to `@import` this returns a struct type with declarations.
 It is typically recommended to only use one instance of `@cImport` in an application to avoid symbol collisions; the types generated within one cImport will not be equivalent to those generated in another.

 cImport is only available when linking libc.

+# Linking libc

+Linking libc can be done via the command line via `-lc`, or via `build.zig` using `exe.linkLibC();`.
+The libc used is that of the compilation's target; Zig provides libc for many targets.

 # Zig cc, Zig c++